dahong67/hyper-group-testing/stat,model,figs/README.md

-# Theoretical analysis figures
+# Analysis under the statistical model

-Julia code in this directory creates figures to accompany the analysis under a theoretical model.
+Julia code in this directory creates figures to accompany the analysis under a common statistical model.

 To make sure the needed Julia packages are installed, run (from this directory):